robinrodricks/FluentListView/README.md

 How can I show more information in the tooltip when the mouse hovers over a cell?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 The ListView default behaviour is to only use tool tips to show truncated cell values (even then only when FullRowSelect is _true_).
-But with an FluentListView, you are not so limited.
+But with a FluentListView, you are not so limited.

 To show a different tooltip when the mouse is over a cell, you should listen for the CellToolTipShowing event.
 The parameter block for this event tells where the mouse was, what cell it was over, the model for that row, and the value that is shown in the cell.